PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_06_CrispDM.md

 Tomorrow, we will introduce you to the differences between explanatory and predictive modelling!

-## Questions or issues?
-If you have any questions, please first ask your peers or send us a message on teams instead!

 ## Resources
 - [Descriptive Statistics, by Statistics LibreTexts)](https://statics.teams.cdn.office.net/evergreen-assets/safelinks/1/atp-safelinks.html?url=https%3A%2F%2Fstats.libretexts.org%2FBookshelves%2FIntroductory_Statistics%2FBook%253A_Introductory_Statistics_(OpenStax)%2F02%253A_Descriptive_Statistics)